-- "Counseling" official (teacher, administrator, counselor, etc.) will discuss problem with student and/or parent in a formal conference.
-During the conference, all parties concerned toward correcting the problem will reach agreement as to behavior expectations and commitments. - "Detention" Students may be required to serve detention during lunch time. - "In-School Suspension" A supervised Study Hall for students serving a short-term suspension or class period suspension. - "Loss of Privileges" Students may be denied certain privileges such as attendance at assemblies, dances, games, school activities, bus transportation, field trips that include reward as part of the objective of the trip, and parties. - "School Service" Students may be required to perform a service to the school (i.e. litter pick up, other chores designed to improve the school) as a consequence for misconduct. - "Restitution" Payment in money or services for damages to property or for items stolen. - "Short Term Suspension" A formal action whereby the student is suspended from any part of the school day up to and not exceeding ten (10) consecutive school days.
+"Counseling" official (teacher, administrator, counselor, etc.) will discuss problem with the student and/or parent in a formal conference.
+During the conference, all parties concerned toward correcting the problem will reach agreement as to behavior expectations and commitments.

+"Detention" Students may be required to serve detention during lunch time.

+"In-School Suspension" A supervised Study Hall for students serving a short-term suspension or class period suspension.

+"Loss of Privileges" Students may be denied certain privileges such as attendance at assemblies, dances, games, school activities, bus transportation, field trips that include reward as part of the objective of the trip, and parties.

+"School Service" Students may be required to perform a service to the school (i.e. litter pick up, other chores designed to improve the school) as a consequence for misconduct.

+"Restitution" Payment in money or services for damages to property or for items stolen.

+"Short Term Suspension" A formal action whereby the student is suspended from any part of the school day up to and not exceeding ten (10) consecutive school days.
 Suspension will be served out of school as determined by the principal or his/her designee.
 A short-term suspension also includes denial of admission to or entry upon real and personal property that is owned, leased, rented, or controlled by the school district.
-The Eastmont Parks & Recreation has asked us to include Kenroy Park, Tedford Park, and the Eastmont Community Park within this restriction. - "Long Term Suspension" A formal action whereby the student is suspended from any part of the school day for longer than ten (10) consecutive school days.
+The Eastmont Parks & Recreation has asked us to include Kenroy Park, Tedford Park, and the Eastmont Community Park within this restriction.

+"Long Term Suspension" A formal action whereby the student is suspended from any part of the school day for longer than ten (10) consecutive school days.
 Suspension may be served out of school as determined by the principal or his/her designee.
 A long-term suspension also includes denial of admission to or entry upon real and personal property that is owned, leased, rented, or controlled by the school district.
-The Eastmont Parks & Recreation has asked us to include Kenroy Park, Tedford Park, and the Eastmont Community Park within this restriction. - "Emergency Expulsion" A formal action whereby the student may be expelled immediately provided there is good and sufficient reason to believe that the student's presence poses an immediate and continuing danger to the student, other students, or school personnel or an immediate and continuing threat of substantial disruption of the educational process.
-An emergency expulsion includes denial of admission to or entry upon real and personal property that is owned, leased, rented, or controlled by the school district.
-The Eastmont Parks & Recreation has asked us to include Kenroy Park, Tedford Park, and the Eastmont Community Park within this restriction.

-"Expulsion" A formal action whereby the student is denied attendance at any single subject or class or at any full schedule of subjects or classes for an indefinite period of time.
-An expulsion also includes denial of admission to or entry upon real and personal property that is owned, leased, rented, or controlled by the school district.
 The Eastmont Parks & Recreation has asked us to include Kenroy Park, Tedford Park, and the Eastmont Community Park within this restriction.